-- Pie Crust – You will need one 9-inch pie crust for the pie.
-You can use a refrigerated crust or make your own crust with my favorite easy pie dough recipe.
+- Pastry Crust – You will need one 9-inch crust.
+You can use a refrigerated crust or make your own crust with my favorite easy pastry crust recipe.

-- Crumb Topping – This pie has a topping made of oats, nuts, flour, butter, and sugar.
+- Crumb Topping – The topping is made of oats, nuts, flour, butter, and sugar.

-- Apple Raspberry Filling – 4 pounds of apples (about 8 apples) and 12 ounces of raspberries are packed into the pie.
+- Apple Raspberry Filling – 4 pounds of apples (about 8 apples) and 12 ounces of raspberries are packed into the recipe.

-Tip: You can use thawed frozen raspberries in the pie.
+Tip: You can use thawed frozen raspberries.
 Just thaw and drain out the liquid before continuing with the recipe.